Improved Convergence Rate of Nested Simulation with LSE on Sieve: Introduction

 Simulation often aims to estimate a function linked to conditional expectations, which can take the form of either an expectation or a quantile.
 Typically, there is no analytical expression readily available for either the conditional expectation or the function itself.
 Therefore, the estimation process involves two simulation layers.
 First, in the ``outer'' level, we simulate the random variable being conditioned on.
 Then, in the ``inner'' level, we simulate another random entity, conditioning on each previously generated sample (referred to as a ``scenario'').
 This problem category is known as \emph{nested simulation}.
 In this paper, our primary focus centers on using simulation to estimate the following quantity:

-where $X$ is a random variable in $\mathbb{R}^d$, $Y$ is a real-valued random variable, and $\mathcal{T}$ is a functional mapping a probability distribution to a real number.
+where $X$ is a random variable in $\mathbb{R}^d$, $Y$ is a real-valued random variable, and $\mathcal{T}$ is a functional mapping of a probability distribution to a real number.
 Nested simulation is closely related to conditional Monte Carlo, a versatile technique for reducing variance in simulations \citep[Chapter 5]{AsmussenGlynn07}.
-Any expectation, denoted as $\mathbb{E}[Y]$, can be expressed as $\mathbb{E}[\mathbb{E}[Y \vert X]]$.
-By the law of total variance, the variance of $\mathbb{E}[Y \vert X]$ is less than or equal to the variance of $Y$.
-Consequently, $\mathbb{E}[\mathbb{E}[Y \vert X]]$ serves as an unbiased estimator with lower variance than $Y$.
+Any expectation, denoted as $\mathit{E}[Y]$, can be expressed as $\mathit{E}[\mathit{E}[Y \vert X]]$.
+By the law of total variance, the variance of $\mathit{E}[Y \vert X]$ is less than or equal to the variance of $Y$.
+Consequently, $\mathit{E}[\mathit{E}[Y \vert X]]$ serves as an unbiased estimator with lower variance than $Y$.
 It's especially valuable when $X$ and $Y$ are strongly correlated, and when the conditional expectation can be computed or estimated efficiently.
 Additionally, conditional Monte Carlo can be used as a smoothing technique for gradient estimation \citep{FuHu97,FuHongHu09}.
+We highlight the motivation for nested simulation through its application in quantifying input uncertainty within stochastic simulations\citep{barton2014quantifying,xie2014bayesian}.
+Consider a complex queue system driven by customer arrivals.
+The decision-maker needs to estimate the average waiting time of the customers, which can be expressed as $\mathit{E}[Y \vert X]$.
+In this example, the input $X$ can be represented as the arrival rates of customers at different times of the day.
+Generally, we only have access to a finite number of samples of customer arrival times, from which the input density of $X$ is estimated.
+The uncertainty associated with the estimated distribution of the input $X$ frequently significantly influences the accuracy of the estimated performance of the system.

 An important research topic in nested simulation is the allocation of simulation resources, specifically the determination of outer-level scenarios and inner-level samples.
-In this study, we use equal inner-level samples per outer-level scenario.
-For a given budget $\Gamma$, standard nested simulation has outer-level sample size $n$ growing as $\Gamma^{2/3}$ and inner-level sample size $m$ for each out-level sample as $\Gamma^{1/3}$.
-It has been shown that the standard nested simulation achieves a convergence rate at $\Gamma^{-1/3}$ \citep{GordyJuneja10,ZhangLiuWang22}, which is slower than the optimal rate $\Gamma^{-1/2}$ over all Monte Carlo methods.
+In this study, we use equal inner-level samples per outer-level scenario, a standard treatment in the literature\citep{GordyJuneja10,BroadieDuMoallemi15}.
+For a given budget $\Gamma$, standard nested simulation has outer-level sample size $n$ growing as $\CalO(\Gamma^{2/3})$ and inner-level sample size $m$ for each out-level sample as $\CalO(\Gamma^{1/3})$.
+Under this rule of allocating the simulation budget achieves a convergence rate of the root mean squared error (RMSE) at $\CalO(\Gamma^{-1/3})$ \citep{GordyJuneja10,ZhangLiuWang22}, which is slower than the optimal rate $\CalO(\Gamma^{-1/2})$ over all Monte Carlo methods.